DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/06_distribution_platforms.md

 * It offers many options to publish and distribute works: in-screen reading with flippable pages, downloadable files, embedding of the readable format on your own website
 * It is used for books, brochures, magazines, etc
+* Allows downloading of books to read online
 * Because it is possible to upload a designed PDF it is a good way to publish styled and colourful publications
 * Mostly used by independent publishers and individual users
 * Supports all devices